royerlab/ultrack/docs/source/rest_api.rst

 :class:`Experiment <ultrack.api.database.Experiment>` object that is sent encoded within the message.
-This object contains all the information about the experiment that is being run, including the configuration (:class:`MainConfig <ultrack.config.MainConfig>`) of the experiment, the status of the experiment (:enum:`ExperimentStatus <ultrack.api.database.ExperimentStatus>`), the experiment ID, and the experiment name.
+This object contains all the information about the experiment that is being run, including the configuration (:class:`MainConfig <ultrack.config.MainConfig>`) of the experiment, the status of the experiment (:class:`ExperimentStatus <ultrack.api.database.ExperimentStatus>`), the experiment ID, and the experiment name.
 When the experiment is concluded, this object will also contain the results of the experiment, encoded in the fields ``final_segments_url`` (URL to the tracked segments path) and ``tracks`` (JSON of napari complaint tracking format).